-SUMMARY: Sure, it?s unmistakably familiar, but that?s also part of its charm?Tales of Graces f does Japanese RPG conventions exceedingly well, which makes it a must-play for both longtime fans and series newcomers.
+Sure, it’s unmistakably familiar, but that’s also part of its charm—Tales of Graces f does Japanese RPG conventions exceedingly well, which makes it a must-play for both longtime fans and series newcomers.

 |Tales of Graces f is available on PS3.
 Primary version reviewed was for PS3.
 Review code was provided by for the benefit of this review.
 EGM reviews games on a scale of one to five stars.|